An intermediary recently asked a question in relation to a client who is an Irish national resident i...

 (iv) IFSC Policy, insurer not approved by French authorities: Surrender whilst French resident, as in (i) above.
 Surrender whilst Irish resident, as in (iii) above.

 Clearly, when it comes to taxation and distribution of investments and life assurance in Europe, there is no level playing field.

 Brendan Harper is technical services consultant at Royal & Sun Alliance International Financial Services, Isle of Man

-This article contains general information only and is not intended to be taken as specific investment or tax advice and is based on the assumption that further information would be required and provides only a guide to some of the relevant routes that an intermediary could cover in advising the client.
+This article contains general information only and is not intended to be taken as specific investment or tax advice.
+Further information would be required.